FasterXML/jackson/README.md

 ## Jackson Versions, Releases

+[Versioning](VERSIONING.md) explains logic of how branches are maintained and versions released from branches.

 Jackson suite has three major versions:

 * 1.x (`org.codehaus.jackson`) is deprecated and no versions are released;